Saint Francis (BKN) puts home win streak on the line against Longwood - WTOP News

 New York; Tuesday, 2 p.m.
 EST

-BOTTOM LINE: Saint Francis (BKN) will try to keep its four-game home win streak intact when the Terriers face Longwood.
+BOTTOM LINE: Saint Francis (BKN) will try to keep its four-game home win streak alive when the Terriers face Longwood.

-The Terriers have gone 4-0 at home.
-Saint Francis (BKN) is fourth in the NEC in rebounding averaging 31.1 rebounds.
+The Terriers are 4-0 on their home court.
+Saint Francis (BKN) ranks fourth in the NEC in rebounding averaging 31.1 rebounds.
 Josiah Harris leads the Terriers with 8.7 boards.

 The Lancers are 1-4 on the road.
-Longwood ranks fourth in the Big South allowing 68.9 points while holding opponents to 42.1% shooting.
+Longwood ranks second in the Big South shooting 38.8% from 3-point range.

-TOP PERFORMERS: Rob Higgins is shooting 36.7% and averaging 10.3 points for the Terriers.
-Tedrick Wilcox Jr. is averaging 10.0 points for Saint Francis (BKN).
+TOP PERFORMERS: Tedrick Wilcox Jr. averages 1.8 made 3-pointers per game for the Terriers, scoring 10.0 points while shooting 37.8% from beyond the arc.
+Larry Moreno is shooting 42.6% and averaging 10.0 points for Saint Francis (BKN).

-DeShaun Wade is shooting 50.0% from beyond the arc with 2.3 made 3-pointers per game for the Lancers, while averaging 10.3 points.
-Walyn Napper is averaging 10.9 points, 3.4 assists and 1.5 steals for Longwood.
+Walyn Napper is scoring 10.9 points per game and averaging 2.7 rebounds for the Lancers.
+DeShaun Wade is averaging 10.3 points and 3.4 rebounds for Longwood.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.